temujindang/website-1/src/site/blog/march-2020-update.md

 Hello friends!

+I want to start by saying we wish you the very best during this unprecedented time.
+Our thoughts go out to everyone working hard to help those in need.
+We hope you and your families are staying safe.

-Things have been moving very fast here and we apologize for the lack of an official update on our end, other than our Twitter feeds.
+A lot has happened at Oxide since we first decloaked in Decemeber and I apologize for the lack of an official update on our end, other than our Twitter feeds.

 We are now a [team](/team) of 15 people!
 Everyone was in Emeryville for the